kumartheashwani/paypal-java-mcp-server/README.md

 ```

 Note: The JSON-RPC stdio server is not typically run directly with docker-compose since it requires stdin/stdout interaction.

+## Troubleshooting

+### Common Issues

+#### "The server's tool list is not accessible"

+If you see an error indicating that the server's tool list is not accessible via a network connection, this is likely because:

+1. You're trying to access the server via HTTP when it's running in stdio mode
+2. The server is not running in interactive mode, so it can't receive input or send output

+**Solution**:
+- Ensure you're using the JSON-RPC over stdio interface
+- Run the server with the `-i` flag if using Docker
+- Use the `start-non-interactive.sh` script if running in a non-interactive environment

+#### "No response from server"

+If the server doesn't respond to requests:

+1. Check that the server is running in the correct mode
+2. Verify that stdin/stdout are properly connected
+3. Check the logs for any errors

+**Solution**:
+- Run the server with the `test-stdio.sh` script to verify it works correctly
+- Use the `start-non-interactive.sh` script and check the named pipes
+- Check the log file for any errors

 ## License